polyfloyd/shady/README.md

 ### Writing Shaders
 The basic setup is a single fragment shader, like a regular fragments shader, calculates the color for each pixel.
-But instead of receiving vertex and normal and tranformation information from the vertex shader, it defines it's own algorithm for shapes.
+But instead of receiving vertex and normal and transformation information from the vertex shader, it defines it's own algorithm for shapes.

 #### GLSL Sandbox